windwood-xmu/coderbot/README.md

 - [x] Integrate the run/abort program feature (execution is done in a secure environment)

 **Web based UI**
-- [ ] Write the configuration page
+- [ ] Write the configuration page (work is started, need to load the current conf and save the new one)
-- [ ] Write the admin configuration page.
+- [x] Write the admin configuration page.
 This is the CoderBot object specific configuration (default sensors according hardware, video configuration, ...)
-- [ ] Write the per-user (basic and advanced) configuration page.
+- [x] Write the per-user (basic and advanced) configuration page.
 This is the UI configuration according user's age

 **Sensor features**
 - [ ] Write functions to be called back by image processors: